-Veneklasen Associates has a long history of innovation.
-For over 65 years we've been known for our willingness to embrace new thinking and commit to innovation within the acoustical testing industry.
-Innovation is embedded in our very identity.
-Veneklasen owes its 65 years of history in part to ceaseless innovation by its men and women and the teams on which they work.
+Veneklasen Associates has a long past of innovation.
+For over 70 years, we have been known for our willingness to embrace new thinking and commit to innovation within the acoustical testing industry.
+Veneklasen owes its successful history to ceaseless innovation by its men and women and the teams on which they work.

 Paul Veneklasen was a notable acoustical physicist who pioneered studies in environmental noise and solutions to industrial noise problems.
 A native of Grand Haven, Michigan, he earned degrees in mathematics and physics at Northwestern University and UCLA.
-In 1947, he founded Paul S. Veneklasen and Associates and Western Electro-Acoustic Laboratory (WEAL) in Santa Monica, California.
-A prominent consultant to various governmental agencies and private companies on correcting environmental and industrial noise problems, he in addition held patents on several inventions.
-These inventions enhanced and protected hearing, which included a sound shield for telephone transmitters, earphone sockets, shielded condenser microphones and a cable system for microphones.
+In 1947, he founded Paul S. Veneklasen and Associates in Santa Monica, California.
+A prominent consultant to various governmental agencies and private companies on correcting environmental and industrial noise problems, he held patents on several inventions.
+These inventions enhanced and protected hearing, which included a sound shield for telephone transmitters, earphone sockets, shielded condenser microphones, and a cable system for microphones.

 Veneklasen researchers have had a long history working with the United States government.
 In 1958, during the height of the Cold War, we performed a number of communication studies that resulted in improved helmet designs for Air Force pilots.

-When the United States Airforce needed comprehensive acoustics and propulsion data from tests of a mechanical jet noise suppressor designed to meticulous requirements they turned to Veneklasen.
-Our work lead to significant noise reductions at minimum in-flight thrust losses.
+When the United States Air Force needed comprehensive acoustics and propulsion data, they turned to Veneklasen.
+After conducting tests of a mechanical jet noise suppressor designed to to strict requirements, our work led to significant noise reductions and minimum in-flight thrust losses.

 Veneklasen has been one of the leading developers of sound recording and reproduction instrumentation for the acoustical testing industry.
-In 1962, our WEAL division developed acoustic analog recording instrumentation that became a standard.
-Our innovative instrumentation could detect minute changes in atmospheric pressure and record them as a graphic representation of the sound waves recorded.
-WEAL quickly earned a reputation for developing the highest quality recordings on magnetic tape mediums.
+In 1962, our laboratory division developed acoustic analog recording instrumentation that became a standard.
+Our innovative instrumentation could detect minute changes in atmospheric pressure and record them as a graphic representation of the sound waves recorded; quickly eaarning a reputation for developing the highest quality recordings on magnetic tape mediums.

 • 2,456,346 for Sound Shield Telephone Transmitters